Azure/blackbelt-aks-hackfest/labs/day2-labs/init-containers.md

  8. Lookup the available service "web"
     ```bash
-    kubectl get services | grep web
+    $ kubectl get services | grep web
     ```

     ```bash
     NAME       TYPE             CLUSTER-IP     EXTERNAL-IP       PORT(S)            AGE
     web        LoadBalancer     10.0.125.16    13.68.178.31      8080:31707/TCP     25m
     ```

- 9. Access the web app using it's EXTERNAL-IP and see if it works as expected
+ 9. Access the web app using it's EXTERNAL-IP on Port 8080 and see if it works as expected